Content workflow: Why it's important and how you can create one for yourself

 The 3 important components of a content management workflow

-When creating a content management workflow, it’s important to consider what’s at the heart of producing content.
-Process, tasks, and people all need to be carefully considered when creating your workflow.
+When creating a content management workflow, it’s important to consider what’s at the core of producing content.
+In other words, process, tasks, and people all need to be carefully considered when creating your workflow.

 Process

-By looking at the entry and exit point of every piece of content creation, approval, publication, and optimisation, we quickly learn where content slows down in the process.
-This allows us to easily see where we can make changes and develop efficiencies to make the entire content process much smoother for our clients and their customers.
+Examine the ‘entry’ and ‘exit’ points of every piece of content.
+From creation, approval, publication, and optimization, we can quickly learn where content slows down in the process.
+This allows us to easily see where we can make changes and develop efficiencies to make the entire content process much smoother.

 The quicker content can be generated and published, the more reactive and relevant it will be.
 If you want to create quality content quickly, you need to have a smooth and efficient process in place that’s tested and well-documented.

-Developing a process for your website content will help to ensure every piece of content is valuable and on-brand.
-Source
+Blog Bynder Content 2023 October Content Workflows Important 1 Developing a process for your website content will help to ensure every piece of content is valuable and on-brand.
+Image source

 Tasks